aptise/peter_sslers/README.md

 Amazing, right?

-This package is *not* aimed at casual users or people concerned with a handful of websites or servers.
+This project is *not* aimed at casual users or people concerned with a handful of websites or servers.

+This project is designed for people who have lots of domains and servers, which all need to be coordinated.

+If you can use Certbot or another consumer client, YOU ABSOLUTELY WANT TO USE THAT CLIENT.

 Peter, as we fondly call this package, offers lightweight tools to centrally manage SSL Certificate data in a SQL database of your choice.
 PostgreSQL is recommended; Sqlite is supported and the primary testing environment.
 A good-faith effort is made to get this to work on MySQL, but, well, sigh.